tauri-apps/tauri-github-bot/README.md

-# tauri-apps-bot
+# tauri-github-bot
-A bot for tauri-apps org to automate various tasks and intended to used only by tauri-apps org.
+A GitHub bot for tauri-apps org to automate various tasks and intended to used only by tauri-apps org members.

 ## Commands:
 > Commands are comments on issues or pull requests, that start with a special syntax.